 Depending on the body’s metabolism and dependence on the drug, the meth withdrawal timeline may vary from person to person.
 However, the first 24–48 hours are the most crucial, as the person experiences a “crash” when the euphoric effects of the substance wear off.
 At this stage, in-house care at a facility/hospital is recommended.
-To know more about meth addiction treatment, call us at 866.957.7885.
+To know more about meth addiction treatment, call us at 866.957.7885 or reach out online.

 How Long Is Meth Withdrawal?

 If you’re wondering how long meth withdrawal lasts, the answer can be anything from two weeks to a few months.
 However, in most cases, the critical stage lasts for around ten days, during which the withdrawal symptoms are at their peak.
 After this, the physical symptoms start improving as the body begins to slowly readjust and heal itself.

 Meth withdrawal can be extremely painful.
 It is highly recommended to seek professional intervention whereby the doctor puts the patient on a “tapering” program by providing FDA-approved medications and gradually reducing the dosage to cope with the symptoms.